geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Modules are a great way to enforce architectural decisions.
-Moreover, you can only use the `internal` [keyword](https://kotlinlang.org/docs/reference/visibility-modifiers.html) in Kotlin by splitting your code in modules.
+Moreover, you can only use the `internal` [keyword](https://kotlinlang.org/docs/reference/visibility-modifiers.html) in Kotlin by splitting your code into modules.

 You can also split the service layer into smaller modules, as you would if you were designing micro-services, and still use them in your monolith.